 The six National Finalists arrive the day prior to the National Society Contest.
 A welcoming reception is held early that evening.
-Contest day begins with a mandatory breakfast where the contestants draw their competition order.
-Following the breakfast, each finalist will have a brief opportunity to experience the view from the oration stage during a sound check.
-The contestants will then have time on their own to explore the Congress city prior to the competition early that evening.
+Contest day begins with breakfast on your own followed by a mandatory sound check.
+Each finalist will have a brief opportunity to experience the view from the oration stage and there will also be a drawing to determine the presentation order.
+The contestants will then have time on their own to explore the Congress city with their chaperone prior to the competition early that evening.